-Series B Debentures
+Series B Secured Debentures

-On February 3, 2014, LSCLP issued \$322.0 million of aggregate principal amount of 3.474% Series B Senior Secured Debentures with a maturity date of February 3, 2021 (the "Series B Debentures").
-The proceeds from the issuance of the Series B Debentures were used to redeem all of the outstanding Series A Debentures on February 24, 2014, and to pay all associated fees and expenses.
+On February 3, 2014, Leisureworld Senior Care LP ("LSCLP"), a wholly-owned subsidiary of the Company, issued the Series B Secured Debentures.
+The proceeds from the issuance of the Series B Secured Debentures were used to redeem all of the outstanding 4.814% Series A Senior Secured Debentures of LSCLP on February 24, 2014, and to pay all associated fees and expenses.

-The Series B Debentures were issued pursuant to a fourth supplemental indenture to the Trust Indenture dated February 3, 2014 between LSCLP and BNY Trust Company of Canada (the "Trust Indenture").
-The Series B Debentures are collateralized by the assets of LSCLP and its subsidiary entities and guaranteed by those subsidiary entities.
-The Series B Debentures require payment of interest only while outstanding, and interest on the Series B Debentures, at 3.474% per annum, is payable semi-annually in arrears in February and August of each year.
-The Series B Debentures are redeemable in whole or in part at the option of LSCLP at any time, upon not less than 15 days' and not more than 30 days' notice to the holders of the Series B Debentures, at a redemption price equal to the greater of (i) the face amount of such notes and (ii) the Canada Yield Price, as defined in the Trust Indenture on the business day preceding the date notice of redemption is given, in each case together with accrued and unpaid interest.
-The Series B Debentures may be purchased for cancellation at any time, in whole or in part, in the market or by tender or private contract at a price not to exceed the redemption price therefore plus any reasonable costs of purchase.
+The Series B Secured Debentures were issued pursuant to a fourth supplemental indenture dated February 3, 2014 to the amended and restated master trust indenture dated as of November 21, 2005 between LSCLP and BNY Trust Company of Canada (collectively, the "Secured Trust Indenture").
+The Series B Secured Debentures are collateralized by the assets of LSCLP and its subsidiary entities and guaranteed by those subsidiary entities.
+Interest on the Series B Secured Debentures, at 3.474% per annum, is payable in equal semi-annual installments in arrears in February and August of each year.
+The Series B Secured Debentures are redeemable in whole or in part at the option of LSCLP at any time, upon not less than 15 days' and not more than 30 days' notice to the holders of the Series B Secured Debentures, at a redemption price equal to the greater of (i) the face amount of such notes and (ii) the Canada Yield Price, as defined in the Secured Trust Indenture on the business day preceding the date notice of redemption is given, in each case together with accrued and unpaid interest.
+The Series B Secured Debentures may be purchased for cancellation at any time, in whole or in part, in the market or by tender or private contract at a price not to exceed the redemption price therefore plus any reasonable costs of purchase.

-The Trust Indenture includes customary restrictions on the business of LSCLP and its subsidiary entities.
+The Secured Trust Indenture includes customary restrictions on the business of LSCLP and its subsidiary entities.
 These include restrictions on distributions, sales of assets and incurrence of additional indebtedness which, among other things, are based on LSCLP's maintaining specified debt service coverage ratios.
-In addition, the Trust Indenture includes customary events of default.
-LSCLP's covenants in respect of the Series B Debentures include the maintenance of a principal reserve fund to be used for debenture repayment.
-The principal reserve fund will be funded by LSCLP at least semi-annually to a predetermined minimum balance of \$45.5 million to be available for principal repayment by the maturity date of the Series B Debentures.
+In addition, the Secured Trust Indenture includes customary events of default.
+LSCLP's covenants in respect of the Series B Secured Debentures include the maintenance of a principal reserve fund to be used for debenture repayment.
+The principal reserve fund will be funded by LSCLP at least semi-annually to a predetermined minimum balance of \$40.6 million to be available for principal repayment by the maturity date of the Series B Secured Debentures.